-- Plaintiff proved that he is entitled to an award of damages for the cost of restoring the approach road and for the cost of completing the work on ditches along the Taylor Road, totaling \$42,000.
-He also proved a violation of 14 M.R.S. § 7551-B with respect to the ditching along Taylor Road, and is entitled to an award of attorney fees and costs. - Plaintiff has been fully compensated for any cognizable loss or damage to his forest products and woodland. - Plaintiff did not prove that he is entitled to damages or further compensation for damage to the Taylor Road entry gate; remediation of siltation; other repair to Taylor Road; damage to any culverts; or additional loss of forest product and woodland.
-Plaintiff also did not prove that either Defendant is liable for any diminution of the value of his property. - Any damage to the road and culverts has been repaired and remediated as required by the License Agreement and applicable law
+• Plaintiff proved that he is entitled to an award of damages of \$22,000 for the cost of restoring the approach road and \$20,000 for the cost of completing the work on ditches along the Taylor Road, totaling \$42,000.
+Any further damage done to the road and culverts has been repaired and remediated as required by the License Agreement and applicable law

+- Defendants caused \$1,433.18 in damage to Plaintiff's trees and he is entitled to double damages by statute, because the trees were damaged negligently or without fault.
+See 14 M.R.S. § 7552(4)(A).
+Although Defendant Hawkeye tendered payment to Plaintiff, the tender did not include double damages, so he was justified in refusing it, and he is entitled to attorney fees and costs under 14 M.R.S. § 7552(5).
+However, in assessing attorney fees, the court will consider the fact that Defendants acknowledged Plaintiff's actual damages of \$1,433.18 and tendered payment in that amount. - Plaintiff did not prove that he is entitled to damages or further compensation for damage to the Taylor Road entry gate; remediation of siltation; other repair to Taylor Road; damage to any culverts; or additional loss of forest product and woodland.
+Plaintiff also did not prove that either Defendant is liable for any diminution of the value of his property.